lgp171188/launchpad/lib/lp/testing/doc/pagetest-helpers.rst

 Using Raw HTTP Requests
 -----------------------

-Altough testbrowser is very convenient, sometimes more control over the request is needed.
+Although testbrowser is very convenient, sometimes more control over the request is needed.
 For these cases, there is a function available under 'http' that can be used to send raw HTTP request.